phazei/Win11AutoHotKeyFixes/README.md

 After I did this, making a CascadeWindows or TileWindows script seemed like it might not be too hard after [finding this ancient post](https://www.autohotkey.com/board/topic/80580-how-to-programmatically-tile-cascade-windows/).
 It needed lots of tweaking to get it working, but it works well with multiple desktops without messing up the windows on other desktops.

+While looking to see if there was anything else useful to implement, I came across a poorly implemented application switcher with no reverse.
+I really missed this functionality from MacOS, Command+`, so I implemented it as best I could without events to know if the focus order had changed.

 ## Usage

  - ### Cascading windows